pandeysoni/pandeysoni.github.io/content/posts/2019-09-11-how-can-we-use-redis-connect-and-redis-queue-process-in-node-js.md

 });
 ```

-This will give all values, as we have passed last index as -1 -
+This will give all values of key, since we have passed end value as -1 -

 ```
 redisClient.lrange('test-key', 0, -1, function (err, reply) {